IdleMuse/helios/user/pages/03.character-creation/01.backgrounds/default.md

 Alternatively, your military background may be somewhat less well-known.
 Corporate and Military espionage is a a big deal when one stolen secret can make the difference between gaining a planet and losing a fleet.

-! **An Espionage background increases the effectiveness of Espionage Orders you issue by X%, increases the effectiveness of Espionage actions you perform by X%, and improves your org's resistance to espionage proportional to the number of players in it.**
+! **An Espionage background increases the effectiveness of Espionage Orders you issue by 5%, allows you to perform espionage personally as a rating 1.0 agent, and improves your org's resistance to espionage by a maximum of 20%, reduced proportional to the number of players in it.**

 ## Finance